UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/README.md

 ## Archived Recipes

-We have decided to no longer maintain the Matlab, Mathematica, and C recipes and have removed them from the Scholarly API Cookbook.
+We have decided to no longer maintain the Matlab, Mathematica, Bash (except the Z39.50 Bash recipe), and C recipes and have removed them from the Scholarly API Cookbook.
 These archived recipes are still in the [UA Libraries Scholarly API Cookbook Archive](https://github.com/UA-Libraries-Research-Data-Services/Scholarly_API_Cookbook_Archive).

 ### Archive License Information